Professional Development Institute

 In the event you must cancel your registration, you will receive a full refund if you cancel at least ten days prior to the beginning of a program; if you cancel within ten days prior to the beginning of a program, you will receive a credit for the full tuition.
 Participants who withdraw from the program after it starts will receive a credit proportional to the number of weeks they attended the program; the maximum credit for withdrawal is 75% of the full tuition.
 A $100 administrative fee will be deducted from all refunds and credits.

-If you have any questions or comments about our professional education programs, please contact the Professional Development Institute by filling out our contact form or by calling 617-521-3903.
+If you have any questions or comments about our professional education programs, please contact the Professional Development Institute by calling 617-521-3903.

 Directions, Maps, and Parking